 My interest in psychotherapy grew out of the practice of Advaita (‘oneness’) philosophy, yoga and meditation which ran alongside my professional career.
 Most importantly, my own experience in life guided me towards becoming a psychotherapist.

 My working language is English of course but I also speak Dutch, Italian and French.
 In my free time, I enjoy reading, open water swimming, tennis, skiing and snowboarding.

 My Training & Experience

 I trained at The Karuna Institute as a Core Process Psychotherapist, a mindfulness-based or contemplative form of psychotherapy, and qualified with an MA in Mindfulness-Based Psychotherapeutic Practice.
 I am a registered member of the UK Council for Psychotherapy (UKCP) and the Association of Core Process Psychotherapists (ACPP).
 Core Process Psychotherapy sits within the Humanistic & Integrative College of UKCP.

-I have been working as a psychotherapist for five years in private practice as well as at the Centre for Better Health in Hackney.
+I have been working as a psychotherapist in private practice for over five years and have also worked at the Centre for Better Health in Hackney for several years.

 I am currently training as a Somatic Experiencing practitioner.
 Somatic Experiencing is a body-oriented approach to the healing of trauma and other stress disorders.